Physical Models of Embryonic Epithelial Healing: Introduction

 The first mechanism, known as the purse-string, involves the formation of an actin-myosin ring around the wound gap.
 Actin and myosin II accumulate rapidly at the wound edge, forming an active contractile ring that pulls the surrounding cells inward.
 This ring transmits force through adherens junctions, driving tissue closure \cite{Begnaud2016}.
 Its effectiveness depends on the local variations in cell contractility and adhesion.
 This mechanism is also present in cellular extrusion, where a dying (apoptotic) cell is squeezed out of the epithelium by a similar contractile ring.
 Dorsal closures in morphogenesis also rely on this mechanism \cite{martin1992, danjo1998,bement1999wound, kiehart1999wound, jacinto2002, sonnemann2011, villars2022, mitchison1996, jacinto2000, wood2002, martin2004, theveneau2013}.
 The second mechanism is the collective migration of cells at the edge of the wound, generally denoted crawling \cite{poujade2007}.
 Cells extend protrusions called lamellipodia, adhering to the substrate and pulling themselves forward, while maintaining strong intercellular junctions through proteins such as E-cadherin and formin \cite{anon2012cell, rao2016}.
 During cell crawling, cells transition from the apical-basal to front-rear polarity, which requires large-scale reorganization of the cell structure and force orientation.
 Leading cells move into the gap, while cells further back extend lamellipodia beneath them \cite{chapnick2014}.
 This mechanism is effective for larger gaps, contrasting with the purse-string mechanism.
 Cell crawling is triggered by free space and self-polarization \cite{ravasio2015, Begnaud2016}.

 Both mechanisms depend on time-dependent cytoskeletal remodelling, adhesive dynamics and coupling between force generation and cell polarity.
 The purse-string requires spatially varying models of junctional tension and contractility, while crawling requires models of dynamic cell polarity and interactions with the extracellular matrix.
-Both are regulated by mechanical and biochemical cues, including epidermal growth factor (EGF), calcium influx (Ca\textsuperscript{2+}), reactive oxygen species (ROS) and extracellular adenosine tri-phosphate (ATP) \cite{nishida1993, watanabe1987, hunter2017, carvalho2018, rothenberg2019, chen2019large, wei2020actin, jain2020, trubuil2021, rothenberg2023, arciero2011,vedula2014, vedula2015, ravasio2015regulation, haensel2018, enyedi2015,scepanovic2021, lehne2022, lee2023, brugues2014, Begnaud2016, guzman2020, ly2024, longmate2014}.
+Both are regulated by mechanical and biochemical cues, including epidermal growth factor (EGF), calcium influx (Ca\textsuperscript{2+}), reactive oxygen species (ROS) and extracellular adenosine tri-phosphate (ATP). { Laser ablation experiments have also been used to probe embryonic tissue mechanics in vivo and constrain models of epithelial wound closure} \cite{nishida1993, watanabe1987, hunter2017, carvalho2018, rothenberg2019, chen2019large, wei2020actin, jain2020, trubuil2021, rothenberg2023, arciero2011,vedula2014, vedula2015, ravasio2015regulation, haensel2018, enyedi2015,scepanovic2021, lehne2022, lee2023, brugues2014, Begnaud2016, guzman2020, ly2024, longmate2014, ma2009probing}.

 Capturing these mechanisms in models presents several challenges.
 To organize the modelling challenges, we group the relevant biological processes into the following domains, each associated with distinct physical mechanisms and timescales: